louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 ### Risks of infectious diseases in newborns exposed to alternative perinatal practices [^50e31172].
 Pediatrics (2022).
 High credibility.

-Delayed bathing in newborns—benefits and infection risk guidance: Delayed bathing may preserve the initial neonatal skin microbiome, and parents contemplating breastfeeding should be counseled that delaying the first bath is beneficial for successful and sustained efforts, and delayed bathing may have benefit in promoting initiation and exclusivity of breastfeeding.
+Delayed bathing in newborns — benefits and infection risk guidance: Delayed bathing may preserve the initial neonatal skin microbiome, and parents contemplating breastfeeding should be counseled that delaying the first bath is beneficial for successful and sustained efforts, and delayed bathing may have benefit in promoting initiation and exclusivity of breastfeeding.
 At this time, the only explicit AAP recommendation regarding bathing related to infectious risks is for infants exposed to HIV, and for these infants, the Red Book recommends that the child be bathed and cleaned of secretions as soon as possible after birth.
 Bathing should be initiated as soon as possible after delivery in cases in which newborn infants are exposed to active HSV genital lesions or when there is a known history of bloodborne pathogens (HIV, HBV, or hepatitis C virus), and delayed bathing in neonates exposed to active HSV genital lesions or with known history of HIV infection in the birth parent should be discouraged.
 Clinical assessment and management of an ill-appearing neonate does not change with regard to a history of delayed bathing.

 ---

 ### Joint American Academy of Dermatology-National Psoriasis Foundation guidelines of care for the management and treatment of psoriasis with phototherapy [^b6f6a0f7].
 Journal of the American Academy of Dermatology (2019).
 High credibility.

-Bath PUVA—dosing, comparative effectiveness, patient preference, and risks: Bath PUVA involves mixing a psoralen with the bathwater and soaking affected areas before treatment with UVA light.
+Bath PUVA — dosing, comparative effectiveness, patient preference, and risks: Bath PUVA involves mixing a psoralen with the bathwater and soaking affected areas before treatment with UVA light.
 Bath PUVA is commonly administered as 0.5 to 1 mg/L of 8-MOP in water or 0.33 mg/L of TMP in water.
 Bath PUVA is as effective as oral PUVA in the treatment of psoriasis, although a recent systematic review concluded that bath PUVA is less effective than oral PUVA, with only 47% of patients obtaining PASI 75 compared with 73% of patients receiving oral PUVA.
 Bath PUVA tends to cause fewer adverse effects, such as erythema and nausea, there are fewer drug interactions, and it offers the added benefit of requiring a lower cumulative dose of UVA than oral PUVA to obtain clearance.
 In 1 survey of 99 patients, 55% of patients chose bath PUVA over oral PUVA.
 TMP, which is frequently used for bath PUVA in Europe, is not approved by the US Food and Drug Administration and thus cannot be utilized in the United States.
 No long-term studies on risk of photocarcinogenesis with bath PUVA have been reported; systemic psoralen absorption is minimal; and phototoxicity can occur, with the same restrictions as with oral PUVA regarding patients in whom treatment should be avoided or used with caution.

 ---

 ### Atopic dermatitis: update on skin-directed management: clinical report [^8443b79b].
 Pediatrics (2025).
 High credibility.

-Atopic dermatitis sample action plan—patient instructions include bathing, topical therapy, wet wraps, and proactive care with key quantitative parameters: Bath daily in lukewarm water for up to 10-15 minutes using a gentle, fragrance-free soap or non-soap cleanser to soiled areas only, and clinicians may recommend bleach baths with dilution guidance of 1/2 cup of household bleach for every half bathtub full of water and frequency wording of “Please do bleach baths ___ times per week.”
+Atopic dermatitis sample action plan — patient instructions include bathing, topical therapy, wet wraps, and proactive care with key quantitative parameters: Bath daily in lukewarm water for up to 10–15 minutes using a gentle, fragrance-free soap or non-soap cleanser to soiled areas only, and clinicians may recommend bleach baths with dilution guidance of 1/2 cup of household bleach for every half bathtub full of water and frequency wording of "Please do bleach baths ___ times per week."
 After patting skin dry, apply prescription medications to active dermatitis followed by a cream or ointment-based moisturizer over the entire body, with site-specific medication lines for face/neck/armpits/groin and for the body.
 For severe flares, apply wet wraps after medications and moisturizer, soaking cotton pajamas (as close to 100% cotton as possible) in warm tap water, wringing out until damp, keeping warm during treatment, then removing after the recommended time and rubbing in residual topicals; vinegar dilution for dampening may be used at 1/8 cup vinegar to every 2 cups tap water.
 Repeat medications and moisturizer, with or without wet wraps, a second time during the day.
 For maintenance, continue daily baths and moisturization even when dermatitis is not active, and proactive treatment may include applying prescribed therapy on typical problem areas 2-3x per week before bed/after bathing even when skin is clear; restart prescription medications when eczema flares.

 ---

 ### 2024 American Heart Association and American red cross guidelines for first aid [^8b390fdf].
 Circulation (2024).
 High credibility.

-Hypothermia first aid—showers and warm water immersion: People with simple cold stress were generally able to safely rewarm in a warm shower or warm water immersion, but in a single-patient experimental study of mild hypothermia with core temperature ≈36° C, warm bath rewarming was associated with transient core temperature drop, decreases in mean arterial pressure, and increases in heart rate and cardiac output; these effects can decrease perfusion and, in severe cases, cause arrhythmia, and attempting to manage a confused or less alert person with hypothermia in a shower or bathtub is potentially dangerous.
+Hypothermia first aid — showers and warm water immersion: People with simple cold stress were generally able to safely rewarm in a warm shower or warm water immersion, but in a single-patient experimental study of mild hypothermia with core temperature ≈36° C, warm bath rewarming was associated with transient core temperature drop, decreases in mean arterial pressure, and increases in heart rate and cardiac output; these effects can decrease perfusion and, in severe cases, cause arrhythmia, and attempting to manage a confused or less alert person with hypothermia in a shower or bathtub is potentially dangerous.

 ---

 ### Guidelines of care for the management of atopic dermatitis in adults with topical therapies [^03b876e4].
 Journal of the American Academy of Dermatology (2023).
 High credibility.

-Atopic dermatitis—bathing and bleach baths: Data on bathing for adults with AD is minimal.
-A study comparing magnesium chloride (“dead sea salt”) to tap water suggested that the additive may help reduce skin redness but patients did not have active dermatitis, thus limiting conclusions.
+Atopic dermatitis — bathing and bleach baths: Data on bathing for adults with AD is minimal.
+A study comparing magnesium chloride ("dead sea salt") to tap water suggested that the additive may help reduce skin redness but patients did not have active dermatitis, thus limiting conclusions.
 Bleach baths may be helpful in infection prevention and bacterial colonization in AD but most studies are in children.
 In adults, one study of 10 patients with AD compared to 10 controls found bleach baths are well tolerated and safe without negative impact on stratum corneum hydration, transepidermal water loss, or pH after one 10-minute exposure.
-Another study comparing 18 patients receiving bleach baths twice weekly to 18 patients receiving distilled water baths twice weekly for 8 weeks reported a clinically significant within-group EASI reduction at 1 month (mean difference [MD]: 9.30 lower, P = .017) and a significant, but possibly not clinically meaningful, improvement versus placebo at 2 months (MD: 12.70 lower, 95% CI: 20.06 lower to 5.34 lower).
+Another study comparing 18 patients receiving bleach baths twice weekly to 18 patients receiving distilled water baths twice weekly for 8 weeks reported a clinically significant within-group EASI reduction at 1 month (mean difference [MD]: 9.30 lower, P = 0.017) and a significant, but possibly not clinically meaningful, improvement versus placebo at 2 months (MD: 12.70 lower, 95% CI: 20.06 lower to 5.34 lower).

 ---

 ### ACOG practice bulletin no. 195: prevention of infection after gynecologic procedures [^76c13be3].
 Obstetrics and Gynecology (2018).
 Medium credibility.

-Preoperative bathing before abdominal surgery—Advise patients to shower or bathe (full body) with soap (antimicrobial or nonantimicrobial) or an antiseptic agent on at least the night before abdominal surgery.
+Preoperative bathing before abdominal surgery — Advise patients to shower or bathe (full body) with soap (antimicrobial or nonantimicrobial) or an antiseptic agent on at least the night before abdominal surgery.
 The 2017 CDC guidelines recommend a preoperative bath or shower and do not specify any particular soap or antiseptic and, citing a 2015 Cochrane review including seven randomized controlled trials, found no difference between agents (most frequently 4% chlorhexidine gluconate) and soap or placebo; a second meta-analysis showed no benefit of whole-body bathing with soap compared with placebo or no bathing.
 The CDC did not make recommendations regarding use of chlorhexidine, optimal timing of washing, or number of applications.
 Although the CDC guidelines and other major guidelines do not specifically recommend chlorhexidine, it is a reasonable choice based on limited evidence that suggests increased efficacy compared with soap or placebo, and one large study reported benefit with chlorhexidine (relative risk [RR], 0.36; 95% CI, 0.17–0.79) over no washing; in a 10-year prospective surveillance study, the surgical site infection rate was lower with preoperative hexachlorophene bathing than with no showering or a nonmedicated soap.

 ---